 In order for PowerShell DSC nodes being forced to use a proxy server to communicate with the cloud hosted backend, some adjustments to the node configuration must be done before registering the node.

 DSC does not communicate in a user context and therefore uses the SYSTEM context.

-For DSC to connect successfully for the registration of the node to take place, adjust the following lines inside the machine.config in your .NET installation directory.
+For DSC to connect successfully and register the node, adjust the following lines inside the machine.config in your .NET installation directory.
 You should find the file in these locations:

 [version] should be equal to v1.0.3705, v1.1.4322, v2.0.50727 or v4.0.30319. v3.0 and v3.5 just contain additional assemblies to v2.0.50727 so there should be no config\machine.config. v4.5.x and v4.6.x are stored inside v4.0.30319.

 <defaultProxy> <proxy autoDetect="false" bypassonlocal="false" proxyaddress="http://127.0.0.1:8888" /> </defaultProxy> </system.net>